fineon/fineon.github.io/blog/Legion 5i Gen 6.md

 ## My Test Cases

-1. Coding
+1. Booting up React dev server.
+Initial startup is so much faster than my older Dell.
-2. Using multiple Chrome tabs (actually I use Vivaldi - a very customizable Chrome)
+2. Using multiple Chrome tabs (actually I use Vivaldi - a very customizable Chrome).
+It can handle over 20+ tabs just fine while my Dell already struggles with 5-10 tabs.
-3.
+3. Destiny 2 gameplay.
+Gameplay is smooth and no jittering frames.
+4.

 ## Pros